| As discussed, a gem's type, weight,

 sapphires are generally heated to a little below melting

-For all my phone work, door knocking, faxing, and plane
+point in order to deepen the color.
+Diamond For all my phone work, door knocking, faxing, and plane

 travel over the years, still the elusive price break on